smxi/inxi/README.txt

 is always equal to or ahead of master branch inxi.

-Man page updates, doc page updates, etc, of course, are easy and will probably be accepted, as long as they are done properly formatted and logically coherent.
+Man page updates, doc page updates, etc, of course, are easy and will probably be accepted, as long as they are properly formatted and logically coherent.

 inxi releases early, and releases often, when under development.